 If you can’t afford to pay your IRS taxes in full, you may qualify to make monthly payments.
 With a streamlined installment agreement, qualifying taxpayers can set up a payment plan without providing any financial information.
 However, you must owe $50,000 or less in tax, penalties, and interest, and you must meet the other application requirements.

 Curious?
 Then, keep reading for a look at the details.
 Or contact us directly.
 At the W Tax Group, our tax attorneys have helped people from all over the country resolve their state and federal taxes, and we can help you find the right solution for your unique situation.

 What Is a Streamlined Installment Agreement?

 A streamlined installment agreement is a monthly tax payment plan that doesn’t require a financial disclosure to set up.
 It’s called a streamlined agreement because the application process is streamlined and doesn’t involve a lot of paperwork.
-To qualify, you must owe less than $50,000 in tax, penalties, and interest, and you must be able to pay off your balance in 72 months or by the collection statute expiration date.
+To qualify, you must owe less than $50,000 in tax (not counting penalties and interest) and you must be able to pay off your balance in 72 months or by the collection statute expiration date.